Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/event/event.md

 ---
 ### GetBoundFunctionCount
-Get the number of listener
+Get the number of listener.
 ```cpp
 size_t GetBoundFunctionCount()
 ```